Windows 11 is the next iteration of Microsoft’s famous operating system, and it will be available to download this October.

 Faster speeds and a more easy-to-use interface look to improve the experience significantly.
 New third-party apps will also be making the move to the store, including Visual Studio, Disney+, Adobe Creative Cloud and Canva.
 The Windows 11 beta already has more apps available than the Windows 10 counterpart, with the likes of OBS Studio and Zoom already popping up.

-The most shocking reveal, however, was that the Windows Store will now support Android apps, which can be downloaded via the Amazon Appstore.
-This means you’ll be able to create Tik Toks videos from your laptop, although such apps look to be limited to a smartphone-esque vertical window which isn’t ideal for laptop screens.
+The most shocking reveal, however, was that the Windows Store will support Android apps, which can be downloaded via the Amazon Appstore.
+Unfortunately, this feature won’t be available at launch, but it’s nevertheless still an exciting addition.

 Improved gaming performance